scottyschup/ruby-curriculum/the-web/oauth.md

 ## The problem
 We've already seen how a client can authenticate with a server so that subsequent requests may be checked for authorization.
-In the scheme we've discussed, the user give his username and password to the application, which then logs in as the user and performs actions in his name.
+In the scheme we've discussed, the user gives his username and password to the application, which then logs in as the user and performs actions in his name.